GabriGua/Panimator/README.md

 2. Start drawing Your Animations;

-3. Export as PNG, Multiple PNGs and GIF!
+3. Export as PNG, Multiple PNGs, Spritesheet and GIF!

 ### Tools
 Those are the tools available right now!